SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-quickest-way-to-get-your-windows-soe-up-and-running/rule.md

 The next step is to get the Standard Operating Environment (SOE) installed.
 You have a few choices:

 * Manually - it can take over a day to install your favorite 20 or so apps
-* Windows Image - there is an overhead of maintaining the .WIM file as software changes - RECOMMENDED FOR LARGE COMPANIES WITH COMPANY OWNED DEVICES
+* Windows Image - there is an overhead of maintaining the image as software changes - RECOMMENDED FOR LARGE COMPANIES, WITH COMPANY OWNED DEVICES
-* Use a package manager (eg. chocolatey/Winget) - RECOMMENDED FOR SMALLER COMPANIES AND ANYONE RUNNING BYOD
+* Use a package manager (eg. chocolatey/Winget) - RECOMMENDED FOR SMALLER COMPANIES, AND ANYONE RUNNING BYOD

 <!--endintro-->